heiho1/TournamentBlocks/README.md

 The project is divided into a main blockchain layer contained in the root of the TournamentBlocks checkout and a separate VueJS based UI contained within the tournament-blocks-ui sub-project.

+## Usage

+The tournament-blocks-ui user interface integrates with [MetaMask](https://metamask.io/) and has been tested via deployment using the [Remix IDE](http://remix.ethereum.org).
+You may freely deploy Tournament.sol to any blockchain which supports the declared Solidity version, currently version ^0.5.0.
+The tournament UI may be configured to use your deployed contract by updating the file tournament-blocks-ui/src/util/tournamentContract.js.
+In this file set

+* address to the address of the tournament deployment
+* ABI to the ABI of the deployed tournament

+To test the integration, follow the instructions defined in the "VueJS development" below to run a development server or deploy the UI build distribution to a suitable HTTP server.

 ### Truffle development